derekp7/snebu/readme.md

      -r, --retention schedule   Retention schedule for this backup set.
 Typical values are "daily", "weekly", "monthly", "yearly".

+     -k, --encryption-key       Turns on encryption, and specifies encryption key location.
+May be specified more than once to encrypt with multiple keys.

+                                The program "tarcrypt" needs to be present on the client for this option.
+Keys are generated with the command:

+                                  tarcrypt genkey -f keyname

      -C, --changedir path       Changes to the given directory path before backing up or restoring.